Q-Minh/nihu/dox/specialise.md

 This tutorial explains how to specialise a general interface class in the NiHu toolbox.

-All customisable entities in NiHu are implemented using static polymorphism (CRTP) and traits classes.
+All customisable entities in NiHu are implemented using [Static polymorphism], [CRTP] and [Traits Classes].
 The main concept of CRTP with traits classes can be summarised as follows:
 - The customised class is derived from an interface base class.
 - The base class takes the customised class as template argument.